Skip to content

 • -rawin

-This indicates that the input data is raw data, which is not hashed by any message digest algorithm.
-The user can specify a digest algorithm by using the -digest option.
-This option can only be used with -sign and -verify and must be used with the Ed25519 and Ed448 algorithms.
+This indicates that the signature or verification input data is raw data, which is not hashed by any message digest algorithm.
+Except with EdDSA, the user can specify a digest algorithm by using the -digest option.
+For signature algorithms like RSA, DSA and ECDSA, the default digest algorithm is SHA-256.
+For SM2, it is SM3.

 • -digest algorithm